ronancpl/HeavenMS/README.md

 3. File -> Open Script... -> Browse for "C:\Nexon\HeavenMS\sql" -> db_shopupdate.sql, and execute it.

 At the end of the execution of these SQLs, you should have installed a database schema named "heavenms".
-REGISTER YOUR FIRST ACCOUNT to be used in-game by creating manually an entry on the table "accounts" at that database with a login and a password.
+REGISTER YOUR FIRST ACCOUNT to be used in-game by **creating manually** an entry on the table "accounts" at that database with a login and a password.

 Configure the IP you want to use for your MapleStory server in "configuration.ini" file, or set it as "localhost" if you want to run it only on your machine.
 Alternatively, you can use the IP given by Hamachi to use on a Hamachi network, or you can use a non-Hamachi method of port-forwarding.
 Neither will be approached here.

-Now open NetBeans, and choose to Open a project...
+Now open NetBeans, and click "Open a project..." .
 Select then the "HeavenMS" folder, that should already be a project recognizable by NetBeans.
 If it isn't, you have a problem.

-Inside the project, you may encounter some code errors.
-These happens because you have not set yet the "cores" of the project.
+#### Inside the project, you may encounter some code errors.

+These errors pops-up because you have not set yet the "cores" of the project.
 From the project hierarchy, right-click the project and select "Resolve Project Problems".

 Locate the "cores" folder inside the root directory of this project and manually configure the missing files with the files that are there.

+Also, a new Java7 platform must be defined to run the server.
+Click "Manage Platforms...", then "Add platform", browse through until you locate the Java7 folder in the file system, it should be at "C:\Program Files\Java".
+Then, name this new platform "JDK 1.7".

 Finally, select "Clean and Build project" to build the JAR file for the MapleStory server.
-Once done, make sure both WampServer and Hamachi are on and functioning, and then execute "launch.bat" on the root of the project.
+Once done, make sure both WampServer and Hamachi are on and functional, then execute "launch.bat" on the root of the project.
 If no errors were raised from this action, your MapleStory server is now online.

 ---
 ### Installing the CLIENT

+#### Setting up client-side ambient

 The client's set-up is quite straightforward: